Police

 to any Regulations under this Law –

-by the Chief Officer in relation to members of the Force and designated persons,
+secure the maintenance by the Chief Officer in relation to members of the Force

-and preserving of evidence in accordance with Article 15, and
+for the obtaining and preserving of evidence in accordance with Article 15,

-Chief Officer in relation to members of the Force and designated persons,
+Deputy Chief Officer in relation to members of the Force and designated

-of suitable arrangements which generally accord with arrangements implemented
+persons, of suitable arrangements which generally accord with arrangements

 members of the Honorary Police, of suitable arrangements for the matters